Preventive Mastectomy: Five Years Later

 Can you believe it was five years ago that I underwent a preventive mastectomy?!

-In some ways, it seems like it has been a shorter amount of time, and in other ways, it feels like it was fooorrreevvveeerr ago.
+In some ways, it seems like it has been a shorter amount of time; in other ways, it feels like it was fooorrreevvveeerr ago.

-As I sat in front of my computer thinking about how to put my emotions and thoughts into words I found myself feeling overwhelmingly grateful.
+As I sat in front of my computer, thinking about how to express my emotions and thoughts, I felt overwhelmingly grateful.

 As I have healed emotionally and physically from my surgeries, I have had some really fabulous highs...and some super sucky lows.